ProjectGleb/Web_Agent/README.md

 4. **Re-Analysis and Iteration:**
     - The agent continuously re-analyzes the changing web state against the goal and iterates the process until the goal is achieved.

 P.S: Autonomus Logic is extremely novel and thereby experimental.
-It makes mistakes, so please use at your own risk.
+It makes mistakes, so please use at your own peril.